|

 Masudaya’s popular 5” YM-3

-wind-up robot.
-The new, licensed box
+robot.
+The

-graphics correctly identify it as the B-9 Lost in Space Robot.
-Retailed
+graphics correctly identify it as the B-9 Lost in

 under $20.

-Below left: Trendmaster's Classic Jupiter II comes with three figures:
+Classic Jupiter II comes with three figures:

-Dr. Smith, Will Robinson, and this highly detailed B-9 robot.
-The robot
+Dr. Smith, Will Robinson, and this highly detailed

 is about 2.3 inches tall.
-The Space Pod shown is also included, and
+The Space Pod shown is

 fits in a bay in the Jupiter II.

-Below right: The Jupiter II with collapsible landing gear extended.
+Below right: The Jupiter II with collapsible landing

-Will and Dr. Smith are visible through the window of the bridge.
-The
+Will and Dr. Smith are visible through the window of

 top hatch snaps off to reveal the detailed interior.